 Our credit agreement contains customary covenants (affirmative, negative and financial) that could limit the manner in which we may conduct our business.
 As defined in our credit agreement, we are required to meet three primary financial metrics-a maximum consolidated leverage ratio, a maximum consolidated senior secured leverage ratio and a minimum consolidated interest coverage ratio.
 Our credit agreement provides for the temporary inclusion of certain pro forma adjustments to the calculations of the required ratios following material transactions.
 In general, our consolidated leverage ratio calculation compares our consolidated funded debt (including outstanding notes we have issued) to our Adjusted Consolidated EBITDA (as defined and adjusted in accordance with the credit agreement).
-Our consolidated senior secured leverage ratio calculation compares our consolidated senior secured funded debt (including outstanding borrowings on the senior secured credit facility) to our Adjusted Consolidated EBITDA (as defined and adjusted in accordance with the credit agreement), and our minimum consolidated interest coverage ratio compares our Adjusted Consolidated EBITDA (as defined and adjusted in accordance with the credit agreement) to our Consolidated interest expense (as defined and adjusted in accordance with the credit agreement).
-As of December 31, 2023, under our credit agreement, the permitted maximum consolidated leverage ratio is 5.50x for the remainder of the term.
-The permitted maximum consolidated senior secured leverage ratio is 2.50x and the minimum consolidated interest coverage ratio is 2.50x for the remaining term of the credit agreement.
+Our consolidated senior secured leverage ratio calculation compares our consolidated EBITDA (as defined and adjusted in accordance with the credit facility) to our Adjusted Consolidated EBITDA (as defined and adjusted in accordance with the credit facility) to our Adjusted Consolidated EBITDA (as defined and adjusted in accordance with the credit agreement), and our minimum consolidated interest coverage ratio compares our Adjusted Consolidated EBITDA (as defined and adjusted in accordance with the credit agreement), and our minimum consolidated interest coverage ratio compares our Adjusted Consolidated EBITDA (as defined and adjusted in accordance with the credit agreement), and our minimum consolidated interest coverage ratio compares our Adjusted Consolidated EBITDA (as defined and adjusted in accordance with the credit agreement).
+As of December 31, 2024, under our credit agreement:

+- the permitted maximum consolidated leverage ratio is 5.75x through September 30, 2025 and 5.50x thereafter and for the remainder of the term; - the permitted maximum consolidated senior secured leverage ratio is 2.50x for the remainder of the term; and - the permitted minimum consolidated interest coverage ratio is 2.00x through December 31, 2025, 2.25x for the fiscal quarters ending March 31, 2026 through December 31, 2026, and 2.50x thereafter and for the remaining term.